MrKohESP/Board/README.md

 4. v1 Arrival 02/03/2023.
 5. v1 Issues with USB Type C connector clearance and USB Type C pinout resulting in connectivity problems.
 6. v1 LED was on all the time.
-7. v2 Carved out a space for the Type C connector and redid the PCB for correct pinout.
+7. Rev 2 Carved out a space for the Type C connector and redid the PCB for correct pinout.
-8. v2 Removed Q1 and pull up, Pin GPIO2 is now just an LED.
+8. Rev 2 Removed Q1 and pull up, Pin GPIO2 is now just an LED.
 Reworked PCB to remove Q1 and R7.
-9. v2 Fixes applied 02/03/2023.
+9. Rev 2 Fixes applied 02/03/2023.
-10. v2 Sent to production 02/06/2023, Shenzhen, Guangdong, China Time (UTC+8).
+10. Rev 2 Sent to production 02/06/2023, Shenzhen, Guangdong, China Time (UTC+8).
-11. v2 Scheduled for completion by 02/10/2023.
+11. Rev 2 Scheduled for completion by 02/10/2023.